arkayenro/arkinventory/ChangeHistory.md

+# 3.10.00 Alpha 10 (08-OCT-2022)
+ - added - a one off (per enable) warning message if your profile is using a blueprint that no longer exists
+ - fixed - cursor not getting reset when leaving an item
+ - fixed - dressup cursor should no longer show when in edit mode
+ - fixed - new item glow not getting reset when entering an item
+ - added - if you use Peddler, junk items are now identified via it, and not via ArkInventory
+ - fixed - (dragonflight) C_TradeSkillUI.OpenTradeSkill is now a protected function so onload scans can no longer be performed and will be skipped if enabled
+ - fixed - other issues with tradeskill scanning
+ - added - config > settings > window > scroll bar

 # 3.10.00 Alpha 9 (05-OCT-2022)
  - added - config > settings > item > status icons / overlays > junk > size
  - added - config > settings > item > status icons / overlays > upgrade > size